The Gospel According to John:

 Q: I was intrigued by the question about why the woman from Samaria would view the Messiah differently than the Jews from Judea.
 I’m sure it has to do with what her ancestors missed after the split 900 years prior, but what exactly did they miss?
 They knew about David, right?

-A: That’s a great question, and the answer can seem obscure to anyone unfamiliar with Old Testament history from around the time of the divided kingdom.
+You’ve asked a great question, and the answer can seem obscure to anyone unfamiliar with Old Testament history from around the time of the divided kingdom.
 That’s most people, so don’t feel bad.
 The Samaritans certainly knew of David.
 The big difference is that Samaria is in the former northern kingdom of Israel, while the vast majority of practicing Jews live in Judea, which is the former southern kingdom of Judah.
 Under Saul, David, and Solomon, all of the descendants of Jacob were united under a single kingdom.
 After Solomon’s death, the united kingdom split in two with descendants of Judah and Benjamin in the south forming the southern kingdom of Judah and the 10 northern tribes forming the kingdom of Israel.
 Jerusalem was the capital in the south, while the northern capital eventually ended up in the city of Samaria.
+You can read commentary on biblical prophecy from the time of the divided kingdom in the Turning to God’s Word Catholic Bible studies, Thus Says the LORD: God Speaks Through His Servants the ProphetsVolume I: A Kingdom Divided and Volume II: Restoration & Redemption.

 Israel in the north was conquered by Assyria in 722-721 B.C.
 The Assyrians deported a lot of the descendants of Jacob living there, replacing them with people from other nations that they’d also conquered.
 In the south, the kingdom of Judah later was conquered by the Babylonians, who deported many of the descendants of Jacob living there to Babylon in two main waves.
 The first was in 597 B.C. and the second in 586 B.C.